Surajsa19/QuickShow-FullStack/README.md

 # 🎬 QuickShow – Full Stack Movie Ticket Booking Platform

-> An end-to-end movie booking system with real-time seat selection, secure Stripe payments, admin dashboard, and TMDB integration.
+> Quick‑Show is a modern, full-stack job and content platform built with Vite + React on the frontend and Node.js/Express on the backend.
+It features an intuitive user interface, a powerful admin dashboard, secure authentication, and real-time job and content management.

 ---